 - Free and premium plans from $1.99 per month

 Google Drive is a free cloud storage service that is a part of the Google suite of apps.
 It comes with 15GB of free storage space and allows you to back up all your images at a lower-quality for free without counting them against your free 15 GB.
 Google Drive is one of the best options for most users who just want to back up their personal and work files.

 - Dozens of collaboration tools and features.

-- Back up all your images for free.
+- Back up all your images for free to Google photos.

 - Apps for all your devices including Android, iOS, Mac, and others.

 Google Drive plans: